 Static Analysis Tool Exposition (SATE) V

+The experience workshop will be Friday, March 14, 2014.
 The planning meeting for SATE V was held on Monday, March 4, 2013 at NIST.

 Static Analysis Tool Exposition (SATE) is designed to advance research (based on large test sets) in, and improvement of, static analysis tools that find security-relevant defects in source code.
 Briefly, participating tool makers run their tools on a set of programs.
 Researchers led by NIST analyze the tool reports.
 The results and experiences are reported at a workshop.
 The tool reports and analysis are made publicly available later.